LizardByte/Sunshine/docs/source/about/usage.rst

 Linux
 ^^^^^
-The deb and rpm packages handle these steps automatically.
-The AppImage does not, third party packages may not as well.
+The deb, rpm, and AppImage packages handle these steps automatically.
+The flatpak does not, third party packages also may not.

 Sunshine needs access to `uinput` to create mouse and gamepad events.